bhauman/rebel-readline/README.md

 ## Services

+The line reader provides functionality like completion, documentation, source, apropos, eval and more.
+The line reader needs a Service to provide this functionality.

-When you create a line reader with `rebel-readline.core/line-reader` you need to supply a Service.
+When you create a line reader `rebel-readline.core/line-reader` you need to supply this service.

-Services provide the link to the environment that does the work of providing completion, documentation, source, apropos, eval and more while the readline is actively reading.

-You can see an example Service here: https://github.com/bhauman/rebel-readline/blob/master/rebel-readline/src/rebel_readline/service/impl/local_clojure_service.clj

-This environment doesn't strictly have to be the environment that the readline results are being sent to for evaluation.
-Of course this means readline functions like apropos, etc. will provide different results than the actual evaluation env.
-But there are cases where this might not be a problem at all.
+The mose common service is the `rebel-readline.services.impl.local-clojure-service` that uses the local clojure process to provide this functionality and its a good example of how a service works.

+https://github.com/bhauman/rebel-readline/blob/master/rebel-readline/src/rebel_readline/service/impl/local_clojure_service.clj

+In general its better if the service is querying the Clojure process where the eventual repl eval takes place.

+This service doesn't necessarily have to query the environment that the readline results are being sent to for evaluation as a great deal of functionality can be supplied locally if necessary.
+This could be helpful when you have a Clojurey repl process and you don't have a Service for it.
+In this case you can just use a `local-clojure-service` or perhaps a simpler service.
+If you do this you can expect less than optimal results.

+If your service doesn't at least have an accurate `rebel-readline.service.core/CurrentNs` implementation the readline prompt will not be displaying the correct namespace.

 ## Keybindings